Have you ever left a website because it was difficult to use?

 Follow WCAG standards

 The web content accessibility guidelines (WCAG) were created so that websites can meet the needs of people with disabilities.
-The WCAG gets updated occasionally too so it’s important to check back often to see what changes have been made (the next update is due in 2021).
+The WCAG gets updated occasionally too so it’s important to check back often to see what changes have been made.

 Here are some of the categories of disabilities that can affect how people experience webpages: